google/google-authenticator/README.md

 The Android app is in
 [another one](https://github.com/google/google-authenticator-android).

+There is by design NO account backups in any of the apps.

 These apps are not on the app stores, and their code has diverged from what's in the app stores, so patches here won't necessarily show up in those versions.